Navarre, Florida: Location

+Navarre is located on roughly 12 mi of shoreline along the Gulf of Mexico.

 Topography

 The community of Navarre is located on the Gulf Coastal Plain and is built on mostly flat sandy soil, though there are a few shallow hills.
 Navarre is primarily located on the Fairpoint Peninsula and Santa Rosa Island.
 Navarre is bounded geographically in the north by the East Bay River, the Yellow River, and several creeks and on the south by the Santa Rosa Sound.
 Holley, a different census-designated place that is sometimes considered part of Navarre, is north of the Fairpoint Peninsula, across the East Bay River.

 Climate

 The town is located towards the southern edge of the humid subtropical climate zone.

 Hurricanes

 As a low-elevation community near the Gulf of Mexico, Navarre is often threatened by hurricanes.
 Significant damage was incurred as a result of hurricanes Erin and Opal in 1995, Georges in 1998, Ivan in 2004, Dennis in 2005 and Sally in 2020.
 Many homes and businesses immediately along Santa Rosa Sound (generally south of U.S. Highway 98) suffered storm surge as a result of those storms.
 Recoveries have been rendered by the area with the population quickly flourishing.
 This area of Florida is consistently listed as one of the worst places for hurricanes.